-b) After multiple analyses, we have determined that the temperature in the equilibration chamber lags the external SBE 38 probe associated with the ship's thermosalinograph by one 3 second scan.
-This offset is built into the editpco2.prg program to account for this lag.
+b) After multiple analyses, we have determined that the temperature in the equilibration chamber lags the external SBE 38 probe associated with the ship's thermosalinograph by two 3 second scans.
+This offset of the pCO_2 is built into the editpco2.prg program to account for this lag.